molmod/openmm-tutorial-msbs/setup_laptop.md

    ```

    You may have to close your terminal and re-open a new one,
-   run the commands `m` (Linux and macOS only) and `conda activate openmm` again before the following steps work.
+   run the commands `m` (Linux and macOS only) and `mamba activate openmm` again before the following steps work.

 1. Test your OpenMM installation by entering the following command on the command prompt: